-A joint postdoc is using cutting-edge molecular and ensemble physiology tools to analyze the molecular underpinnings of conditioned taste aversion, and to relate learning-related patterns of gene expression to the network activity driving naïve and learned behavior.
+A joint postdoc is using cutting-edge molecular and ensemble physiology tools to analyze the molecular underpinnings of conditioned taste aversion and relate learning-related patterns of gene expression to the network activity driving naïve and learned behavior.
 One published paper and another under revision.

 Patterns of preferences for tastes and taste mixtures in human subjects are being studied, and the specific socio-cultural mechanisms for preferences in eastern and western subjects are probed.
 A paper is in preparation.

 Genetic tools are being used to enrich our understanding of how cholinergic innervation of forebrain structures engender naïve and experience-dependent behavioral responses to tastes.
-1 published paper.
+One published paper.